I7-Examples/Bronze/docs/source.txt

 	end if.

-Definition: the Translation Room is solved if the candle is not in storage.
-Definition: the Translation Room is unsolved if the candle is in storage.
+Definition: the Translation Room is solved if the candle is not in Storage-Box.
+Definition: the Translation Room is unsolved if the candle is in Storage-Box.

 Definition: a door is solved if it is unlocked.
 Definition: a door is unsolved if it is locked.

-Definition: the Kitchen is solved if the feast is not in storage.
-Definition: the Kitchen is unsolved if the feast is in storage.
+Definition: the Kitchen is solved if the feast is not in Storage-Box.
+Definition: the Kitchen is unsolved if the feast is in Storage-Box.

-Definition: the Dining Hall is solved if the feast is not in storage.
-Definition: the Dining Hall is unsolved if the feast is in storage.
+Definition: the Dining Hall is solved if the feast is not in Storage-Box.
+Definition: the Dining Hall is unsolved if the feast is in Storage-Box.

-Definition: a grail is solved if it is not in storage.
-Definition: a grail is unsolved if it is in storage.
+Definition: a grail is solved if it is not in Storage-Box.
+Definition: a grail is unsolved if it is in Storage-Box.

 Instead of hinting about the miniature when the miniature is unseen:
 	say "What gave the Beast his beastly form was an incident from his personal history, not a part of his family's troubled dealings.
 Therefore it is not Lucrezia's magic that will help you with this, but whatever you can find out about his own history.
 [More]";